RnScully/TheNewWorld/readme.txt

 Change the weights so that the rnw generation is going to spawn at least 600 provinces.

+Completed:
+Merged mods.

 To do:
-Merge
+Fix name of RNW-True-Livonia
 Adjust Weights
 Explore the map generation options
+Add monuments?!

 Notes: